 The Water Act distinguishes the general disposal of surface and underground water for personal use, which is free, from other disposals that are subject to a permit.
-The release of pollution into water is governed by principles including best available technology and correct agricultural practice.
+The release of pollution into water is governed by principles including best available technology and compliance with the Water Act about water treatment agricultural practice.
 The Water Act is based on the "user pays" and "Polluter pays" principles. ČEZ is currently in compliance with all requirements under the Water Act.